acive/Autoconnect-python3-chat/README.md

 - Once the first connection done, it closes all unused other applications

 USAGE :
-- Copy the AutoPythonChat folder on each computer (connected to the same local network)
+- Copy the Autoconnect-python3-chat-main folder on each computer (connected to the same local network)
 - Just run the chat.py on each computer and the connection is done

 DEPENDENCIES :